danny98m/rate-your-music-fast-search/README.md

      * Example: rym.py year 1980s

 * Top Albums of All Time: rym.py **top**
-  * Brings user to overall top of all time for albums
+  * Brings user to overall top of all time for albums.

 * Top Films of All Time: rym.py **topfilms**
-  * Brings user to overall top of all time for films
+  * Brings user to overall top of all time for films.

 * RYM Home Page: rym.py
-  * Brings user to rateyourmusic.com
+  * Brings user to rateyourmusic.com.

 * Bring Up Help Menu: rym.py **--help**